NishanthDevops8/Bash-Scripting/README.md

 This is to check the commit
 To open the folder in the vscode by using the command is.
 $ code foldername
+#here today we discuss what are itesm that we going to explain today starting with shebang notation.